lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Transferring EDHOC over CoAP {#coap}

 This section specifies one instance for how EDHOC can be transferred as an exchange of CoAP {{RFC7252}} messages.
-CoAP is a reliable transport that can preserve packet ordering and handle message duplication.
+CoAP provides a reliable transport that can preserve packet ordering and handle message duplication.
 CoAP can also perform fragmentation and protect against denial-of-service attacks.
-According to this specification, EDHOC messages are carried in Confirmable messages, which is beneficial especially if fragmentation is used.
+The underlying CoAP transport should be used in reliable mode, in particular when fragmentation is used, to avoid, e.g.,  situations with hanging endpoints waiting for each other.

 By default, the CoAP client is the Initiator and the CoAP server is the Responder, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
 According to this specification, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc".
 An application may define its own path that can be discovered, e.g., using resource directory {{I-D.ietf-core-resource-directory}}.